 Lyra constellation is often depicted as a vulture or eagle carrying the lyre of Orpheus in its wings or beak.

 To help you spot Lyra, here’s what SkySafari 6 shows.

 Lyra has an area of only 286 square degrees making it one of the smaller constellations.
 It is only the 52nd largest of the 88 recognized constellations.

 The constellation is shaped like a parallelogram with a tail to the bright star Vega.
 You will find Vega the easiest part of Lyra to locate because it is the 5th brightest star in the sky and the second brightest star in the northern hemisphere.

-If you’ve watched the annual Lyrid meteor shower (April 21-22 peak), you may also be familiar with this constellation for which the Lyrids are named.
+If you’ve watched the annual Lyrid meteor shower (mid-April peak), you may also be familiar with this constellation for which the Lyrids are named.